maheshj01/searchfield/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I added new tests to check the change I am making, or this PR is [test-exempt].
 - [ ] All existing and new tests are passing using `flutter test`

-If you need help, consider asking pinging the maintainer @maheshmnj
+If you need help, consider pinging the maintainer @maheshmnj

 <!-- Links -->
 [Contributor Guide]: https://github.com/maheshmnj/searchfield/blob/master/CONTRIBUTING.md